electronicfieldguide/efg2/ReadMe.txt

-	  	Then run ant with the "buildclient" target. ant buildclient
+	  	Then run ant with the "buildclient" target. sudo ant buildclient

-	4. To build and deploy the server application only(the efg2 web apps)
+	4. Next build and deploy the server application (the efg2 web apps)
 		i) Set the value of efg2.mysql.port to your mysql port if it is not 3306